César Duarte Jáquez

 César Horacio Duarte Jáquez (born April 14, 1963) is a Mexican politician, a member of the Institutional Revolutionary Party, who has twice been a federal deputy.
-He was President of the Chamber of Deputies of Mexico from 2008 to 2009, while representing Chihuahua's ninth district, and he served as Governor of Chihuahua for the period 2010 to 2016.
+He was president of the Chamber of Deputies of Mexico from 2008 to 2009, while representing Chihuahua's ninth district, and he served as governor of Chihuahua for the period 2010 to 2016.

 César Duarte is currently under investigation for corruption and an arrest warrant against him and other close members of his government was issued on March 27, 2017.
-According to the Financial Times in 2018, he was "believed to be in Texas."
-He was arrested in Miami in July 2020.
+According to the Financial Times in 2018, he was "believed to be in Texas".
+He was arrested in Miami, United States, in July 2020.

 Personal life and education

-César Duarte Jáquez was born in Hidalgo de Parral, Chihuahua in April 1963.
+César Duarte Jáquez was born in Hidalgo de Parral, Chihuahua, in April 1963.
 He studied at the Universidad del Valle de México and became a lawyer.

 Career

 Duarte Jáquez joined the Institutional Revolutionary Party (PRI) in 1977 and became a municipal and state advisor to PRI.
-He became general secretary and president of the Hidalgo del Parral Municipality.
+He became general secretary and president of the municipality of Hidalgo del Parral.